openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

  *    translate following additional bits to proper parameters invoking mmap or other SGX specific
  *    syscall(s) provided by the kernel.
  *        The flags param of this interface should include exactly one of following for committing mode:
- *            - SGX_EMA_RESERVE: kernel map an address range with PROT_NONE, no EPC EAUGed.
  *            - SGX_EMA_COMMIT_NOW: reserves memory range with SGX_EMA_PROT_READ|SGX_EMA_PROT_WRITE, if supported,
  *                   kernel is given a hint to EAUG EPC pages for the area as soon as possible.
  *            - SGX_EMA_COMMIT_ON_DEMAND: reserves memory range, EPC pages can be EAUGed upon #PF.